 A Dark Matter is a film noir about a man obsessed with artist’s eyes.

 We created prop eyeballs for a surgery scene and eyeballs in formaldehyde in different states of decay, as well as SFX make-ups for the main actor after he lost an eye.
-In a scene where a character is found dead, we created the stab wound, which is simple enough, but the location had porous wood floors that could not be damaged, so we created “wet” pools of blood that could be placed on the floor beneath the actress, and then peeled off after shooting without any damage to the floors.
+We created the stab wound for a scene featuring the discovery of a dead body.
+Because the shoot location had porous wood floors that could not be damaged, we created “wet” pools of blood that could be placed on the floor beneath the actress, and then peeled off after shooting without any damage to the floors.

 Ash vs. Evil Dead replica costumes